 bronchiolitis

-bronchiolitis is a common lower respiratory infection in babies and children under 2, usually caused by RSV (respiratory syncytial virus). it causes swelling and mucus build-up in the smallest airways (bronchioles). most cases are mild, but it can be serious in very young babies.
+bronchiolitis is a common lower respiratory infection in babies and children under 2, usually caused by RSV (respiratory syncytial virus). it causes swelling and mucus build-up in the smallest airways. most cases are mild, but it can be serious in very young babies and premature infants.

 contagious